jbroll/typedArrayFunction/npm/typed-array-ops/README.md

 **Nullary operators**

-Nullary operators only take on argument for the array they are assigning to, and don't have any variations.
+Nullary operators only take one argument for the array they are assigning to, and don't have any variations.
 Currently there is only one of these:

- * random - Sets each element of an array to a random scalar between 0 and 1, Math.random()
+ * random - Sets each element of an array to a random scalar between 0 and 1, Math.random().

 **Unary operators**